 In recent years, there has been significant litigation in the United States involving patents and other intellectual property rights.
 We could incur substantial costs in prosecuting or defending any intellectual property litigation.
 For example, our NeuCo subsidiary has recently been sued for patent infringement by one of its competitors.
 While we are contesting the complaint, we cannot be certain that we will prevail.
+See Part II, Item 1, Legal Proceedings, for more detail on this matter.
 We may be required to incur substantial costs in defending this litigation or other similar litigation in the future, which could adversely affect our operating results and financial condition.